 TEHT-LTF-SYM is defined in Table 36-9 (Timing-related constants)

-NMA is the number of midamble periods in the current PPDU (TBD).

-NSYM=LENGTH+33×4-TEHT-PREAMBLE-NMANEHT-LTFTEHT-LTF-SYM/TSYM-bPE-Disambiguity (36-79)
+NSYM=LENGTH+2+33×4-TEHT-PREAMBLE/TSYM-bPE-Disambiguity (36-79)

-bPE-Disambiguity is the value of the TXVECTOR parameter EHT_TB_PE_DISAMBIGUITY (TBD).
+bPE-Disambiguity is the value of the TXVECTOR parameter EHT_TB_PE_DISAMBIGUITY.

-Editor’s Note: Per the authors of 20/1340r2, NMA in Equation (36-79) is TBD.

-Editor’s Note: Per the authors of 20/1340r2, the following paragraph including Equation (36-80) and Equation (36-81) are TBD.

-There are multiple methods for computing NMA for an EHT TB PPDU that get the same result, one example is as follows.
-The duration of one midamble period is defined in Equation (36-80).

-TMA= MMATSYM+NEHT-LTFTEHT-LTF-SYM (36-80)

-where MMA is the midamble periodicity indicated by the Number of EHT-LTF Symbols And Midamble Periodicity subfield of the Common Info field (TBD) in the Trigger frame.
-Equation (34-3.12-5) for computing NMA can be used.

-NMA=0, if Dopper=0 max0,LENGTH+33×4-TEHT-PREAMBLE-bPE-Disambiguity+2∙TSYM/TMA, if Doppler=1

-(36-81)

-where Doppler is indicated by the Doppler subfield of the Common Info field (TBD) of the Trigger frame.

-If transmitting an EHT TB PPDU for which the TXVECTOR parameter TRIGGER_METHOD is TRS(TBD), each transmitter of the EHT TB PPDU shall append a PE field with the duration TPE equal to the value specified in the TXVECTOR parameter DEFAULT_PE_DURATION (TBD).
+If transmitting an EHT TB PPDU for which the TXVECTOR parameter TRIGGER_METHOD is TRS(TBD), each transmitter of the EHT TB PPDU shall append a PE field with the duration TPE equal to the value specified in the TXVECTOR parameter DEFAULT_PE_DURATION.

-The PE Disambiguity field of the TBD field for an EHT MU PPDU (see Reference TBD) shall be set to 1 if the condition in Equation (36-82) is met, otherwise it shall be set to 0.
+The PE Disambiguity field of the EHT-SIG field for an EHT MU PPDU (see Reference TBD) shall be set to 1 if the condition in Equation (36-82) is met, otherwise it shall be set to 0.

 The PE Disambiguity subfield in the Common Info field (TBD) of the Trigger frame shall be set to 1 if the condition in Equation (36-82) is met for the EHT TB PPDU solicited by the Trigger frame.
 Otherwise, it shall be set to 0.